H0PE2024/Maths-and-physics-simulations/Population_growth/Readme.md

 ### REALLY?

-**Why does it not happen in real life?
+**Why does population not keep growing in real life?
 What are we missing in our simple model?**

 **Shortcomings:**